Mountain biking might seem pretty simple if you know how to ride a bike you just hop on a trail and off you go, right?

 The backpack I use is the Osprey Women’s Raven 10 Hydration Pack.
 It’s not the cheapest out there, but there are certain things that are worth spending a little more on, and this is definitely one of them.
 The quality of this backpack is amazing and I know it will last for years.
 Plus, it’s the perfect size and color for me!
 If you are serious about getting into mountain biking (or hiking), I highly recommend this one!

-Once you have picked out the perfect backpack for you, go ahead and fill it with these mountain bike essentials:
+Once you have picked out the perfect backpack for you, go ahead and fill it with these mountain biking essentials:

 This is obvious, but I feel that it’s so important that it has to be included on my list.
 Do not go on a ride without bringing enough water!
 If you don’t want to carry a hydration pack like the one I use, you can add a water bottle cage to your bike and fill up a bottle instead.

 You will most likely get hungry while burning all of that energy!
 There have been so many rides where I had to give up early because I was hungry.
 Even if you are not hungry and you are just going on a short ride you may as well bring something with just in case.
-There are a lot of options to choose from: granola bars, energy bars, energy gel, apples, bananas, crackers, etc.
+There are a lot of options to choose from like granola bars, energy bars, energy gel, apples, bananas, crackers, etc.

 If something happens to go wrong with your bike, you don’t want to be stuck on the side of the trail, or walking back!
 You are going to need a toolkit.
 This one is a good option: Crank Brothers Multi Bicycle Tool.